Background pattern

 • In adults, the recommended dose is 1 tablet per day (equivalent to 50 mg of bicalutamide) or 3 tablets per day (equivalent to 150 mg of bicalutamide).

-• Swallow the tablet(s) whole with water.
+• Swallow the tablet(s) whole with the help of water.

 In patients with prostate cancer without metastasis who have a high risk of disease progression, the recommended dose is 3 tablets per day (equivalent to 150 mg of bicalutamide).

-If you take more Bicalutamide Cinfa than you should
+If you take morebicalutamide cinfathan you should

 If you ingest a dose higher than normal, contact your doctor or the nearest hospital.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, telephone 91 562 04 20, indicating the medicine and the amount ingested.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-• Swelling of the face or neck, lips, tongue, and/or throat, which may cause difficulty breathing or swallowing.
+• Swelling of the face or neck, lips, tongue and/or throat, which may cause difficulty breathing or swallowing.

 • Blood in the urine.